neuropoly/data-management/internal-server.md

 ```
 $ git remote add origin git@data.neuro.polymtl.ca:datasets/my-new-repo
 $ git annex sync --content origin
+$ # verify your .nii.gz files were annexed and uploaded
+$ git annex whereis
 ```

 Note that you have personal space under "CREATOR", so if your username is "zamboni" then you can: